 Candidates and their topics

 CLEA attracts a particular profile of researchers: very open-minded, bright, non-conformist, passionate, and ambitious in addressing difficult and unconventional issues.
 Researchers are free in choosing their research subjects and approaches.
-Preferably there is a connection with the topics on which CLEA is specialized.
+However, in order for us to provide the required supervision, there must be a clear connection with the topics where CLEA has special expertise, as listed on our research page.

 Formal requirements / How to apply